I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_procampcontrolblt.md

 ## Members

+`Size`

+Specifies the size of this structure in bytes.

+`DstRect`

+Specifies the destination rectangle as a <a href="https://msdn.microsoft.com/library/windows/hardware/ff569234">RECT</a> structure.
+The destination rectangle is required for subrectangle stretching.
+Support for stretching is optional and is reported by the <a href="..\dxva\ns-dxva-_dxva_procampcontrolcaps.md">DXVA_ProcAmpControlCaps</a> structure.
+Support for subrectangles is optional.

+`SrcRect`

+Specifies the source rectangle as a RECT structure.
+The source rectangle is required for subrectangle stretching.sub Support for stretching is optional and is reported by the DXVA_ProcAmpControlCaps structure.
+Support for subrectangles is also optional.

 `Alpha`

 Specifies the transparency of the output image as it is written to the destination surface.
 A value of 0.0F indicates transparent.
 A value of 1.0F indicates opaque.